Choose another writer in this calendar:

 His remains were later reburied in Budapest's Kerepesi Cemetery.

-For further reading: Radnóti Miklós: 1909-1944 by Ortutay Gy (1959); Radnóti Miklós költészete by I. Bori (1965); Radnóti Miklós by B. Pomogáts (1977); Introduction to Miklós Radnóti: Forced March by G. Gömöri and C. Wilmer (1979); Introduction to Miklós Radnóti: The Complete Poetry by E. George (1980); 'Training for the Forced March' by I. Sanders, in Commonweal, 22 October (1982); Miklós Radnóti by M.D.
-Birnbaum (1983); A History of Hungarian Literature by István Nemeskürty et al. (1983); The Oxford History of Hungarian Literature by Lóránt Czigány (1984); The Poetry of Miklos Radnoti: A Comparative Study by Emery Edward George (1986); The Life and Poetry of Miklós Radnóti, ed. by George Gömöri, Clive Wilmer (1999); In the Footsteps of Orpheus: The Life and Times of Miklós Radnóti by Zsuzsanna Ozsvath (2001) - Suom.: Miklós Radnótin runoja on julkaistu antologiassa Unkarin lyyra, toim.
+For further reading: Radnóti Miklós: 1909-1944 by Ortutay Gy (1959); Radnóti Miklós költészete by I. Bori (1965); Radnóti Miklós by B. Pomogáts (1977); Introduction to Miklós Radnóti: Forced March by G. Gömöri and C. Wilmer (1979); 'Introduction' to Miklós Radnóti: The Complete Poetry by E. George (1980); 'Training for the Forced March' by I. Sanders, in Commonweal, 22 October (1982); Miklós Radnóti by M.D.
+Birnbaum (1983); A History of Hungarian Literature by István Nemeskürty et al. (1983); The Oxford History of Hungarian Literature by Lóránt Czigány (1984); The Poetry of Miklos Radnoti: A Comparative Study by Emery Edward George (1986); The Life and Poetry of Miklós Radnóti, ed. by George Gömöri, Clive Wilmer (1999); In the Footsteps of Orpheus: The Life and Times of Miklós Radnóti by Zsuzsanna Ozsvath (2001); 'Foreword' by, in The Complete Poetry in Hungarian and English by Miklós Radnóti, translated by Gabor Barabas (2014); Radnóti Miklós by Fráter Zoltán (2019) - Suom.: Miklós Radnótin runoja on julkaistu antologiassa Unkarin lyyra, toim.
 Toivo Lyy (1970) ja valikoimassa Taivas irtosi maasta, toim.
 Anna-Maija Raittila (1986).
 Vuonna 2003 ilmestyi Hannu Launosen kääntämänä ja toimittamana valikoima runoja, Vaahtopää taivas.